zaheenadeep/dkilo/README.md

 # dkilo (Discontinued)
-dkilo - a text editor built on the foundations of antirez's kilo
+dkilo - a termios-based text editor for VT100 and xterm, built on the foundations of antirez's kilo